li9i/mlaslcs/README.md

-mlaslcs
+ml-aslcs
 =======

-The mlaslcs source code.
+The ml-aslcs source code.

 The method behind it can be found by clicking [here](https://github.com/li9i/auth_thesis/blob/master/README.md)